-6. The guidelines are organized into three parts:
+5. The guidelines are organized into three parts:

-1. Part I Preliminary
+1. Part I : Preliminary

-2. Part II Guidelines
+2. Part II : Guidelines

-3. Part III : Annexures
+3. Part III Annexures

-- 7. Part I Preliminary, provides a general presentation on risk and benefits that accrue to RCBs that adopt standard and basic risk management practices.
-It also explains some of the basic but critical risk management terminologies that are mentioned in the specific guidelines. - 8.
+- 6. Part I Preliminary, provides a general presentation on risk and benefits that accrue to RCBs that adopt standard and basic risk management practices.
+It also explains some of the basic but critical risk management terminologies that are mentioned in the specific guidelines. - 7.
 Part II Guidelines, presents the detailed risk management guidelines.
-The specific guidelines covered are guidelines for strategic risk management; guidelines for credit risk management; guidelines for liquidity risk management; guidelines for interest rate risk management; guidelines for operational risk management; guidelines for fraud risk management; guidelines for information technology and systems risk management; guidelines for rapid growth and expansion risk management and guidelines for product risk management. - 9.
-The Part III Annexures, contains templates and schedules that complement provisions included in the guidelines.
+The specific guidelines covered are guidelines for strategic risk management; guidelines for credit risk management; guidelines for liquidity risk management; guidelines for interest rate risk management; guidelines for operational risk management; guidelines for fraud risk management; guidelines for information technology and systems risk management; guidelines for product risk management. - 8.
+Part III Annexures, contains templates and schedules that complement provisions included in the guidelines.